damolinx/vscode-formatto/README.md

 1. Install `rubyfmt`.
 See the official [installation guide](https://github.com/fables-tales/rubyfmt?tab=readme-ov-file#installation).
 2. Ensure `rubyfmt` is available on your system `PATH`.
    If it is not, configure the path using one of the following:
-   - Set `"formatto.rubyfmtPath"` in your VS Code [settings JSON](https://code.visualstudio.com/docs/configure/settings#_settings-json-file)
+   - Set `"formatto.rubyfmtPath"` in your VS Code [settings.json](https://code.visualstudio.com/docs/configure/settings#_settings-json-file) file
    - Use **Formatto: Rubyfmt Path** in the VS Code [Settings UI](https://code.visualstudio.com/docs/configure/settings#_settings-editor)

 Formatto will verify that `rubyfmt` is available before running the formatter and will prompt you if it cannot be found.

-Once configured, Formatto will format Ruby files using **Format Document**, or automatically on save if **Editor: Format on Save** is enabled.
+Once configured, Formatto will format Ruby files using the default **Format Document** command, or automatically on save if **Editor: Format on Save** is enabled.
+Check [Format Selection](#format-selection) section below for documentation on this specific command.

 [↑ Back to top](#formatto-for-vs-code)